The Mayo Clinic Diet: A weight-loss program for life

 See more In-depth

 - Hensrud DD, et al., eds.
 Diabetes and the pyramid.
 In: The Mayo Clinic Diabetes Diet.
 2nd ed.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.
+Mayo Clinic; 2018.

 - Frequently asked questions.
 The Mayo Clinic Diet. https://diet.mayoclinic.org/diet/faqs-mayo-clinic-diet.
 Accessed March 4, 2021.